 UW Medicine Consortium Endowed Scholarship

-The Charles Ward Day Medical Student Loan Fund, created by gifts made in memory of Dr. Charles Ward Day.
+• Charles Ward Day Medical Student Loan Fund, created by gifts made in memory of Dr. Charles Ward Day.

-The Maj Loop Memorial Loan Fund, created by gifts made in memory of Maj Loop.
+• Maj Loop Memorial Loan Fund, created by gifts made in memory of Maj Loop.

-The Medical School Class of 1950 Loan Fund, created by gifts made in honor of various members of the 1950 Class of the UW School of Medicine.
+• Medical School Class of 1950 Loan Fund, created by gifts made in honor of various members of the 1950 Class of the UW School of Medicine.

-The John Miles Miller Loan Fund, created by gifts made in memory of John Miles Miller.
+• John Miles Miller Loan Fund, created by gifts made in memory of John Miles Miller.

-The Yakima County Medical Auxiliary Loan Fund, created through a gift from the Yakima County Medical Society.
+• Yakima County Medical Auxiliary Loan Fund, created through a gift from the Yakima County Medical Society.

 The UW Medicine Consortium Endowed Scholarship will provide current and future medical students with much-needed scholarship support while also honoring the intent and generosity of the donors.